udayabhanu200/Quality-Assurance---Udaya/A1/README.md

 # Quality-Assurance---Udaya
 1. Script is in python - Used spyder from anaconda package to write the code.
-Input 1 is the input xml file sample
+Input 1 is the input xml file sample, XSD file is inxsd.xsd file in the folder
 2. Tried to cover all the main scenarios.
 3. Class is used to add all the unit tests.
 4. Tests can be run using class objects.